aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 * {ref}`work functions<topics:workflows:concepts:workfunctions>`
 * {ref}`work chains<topics:workflows:concepts:workchains>`

-The main difference between them is that *work functions* are executed by the AiiDA daemons, while each step in a *work chain* generates a process of their own.
+The main difference between them is that *work functions* are executed by the AiiDA daemons, while each step in a *work chain* generates a process of its own.
 Thus, *work functions* should be used for fast workflows that won't keep the AiiDA daemon very busy, otherwise, a *work chain* is in order.

 :::{note}